lambMJC/WEB3500/README.md

 # WEB3500
 explaining github

 github is best described as a code hosting website that allows people to view and help with your code.
-It also allows you to let certain people connect to your code, download it, make changes, and send it back to the repository.
+It also allows you to let certain people connect to your code, download it, make changes, and send it back to the repository with "commits".

 Github is a great way to connect developers together and code together on a single piece of code.